byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

     * Byte 1: 8-bit address (taken from the `address` input)
     * Byte 2: Don't care (capture the byte received on this operation)

-## ADXL362 Testbench
+### ADXL362 Testbench

-Create a testbench of your controller named `adxl362_tb.sv` that tests the operation of your AXDL362L controller.
+Create a testbench of your controller named `adxl362_cntrl_tb.sv` that tests the operation of your AXDL362L controller.
-This testbench should be designed as follows:+
+This testbench should be designed as follows:
 * Make the top-level testbench parameterizable with the two top-level parameters.
 * Create a free-running clock
 * Instance your top-level design